10 Next Steps After a Dementia Diagnosis

 5. Plan for assistance with day-to-day tasks

 After a dementia diagnosis, it’s a good idea to consider the type of help that will be needed in the future.
 Consider what services or agencies are available in the area.
 Research the options of food service delivery, transportation and hiring someone to help with personal care.
+Early on in the dementia diagnosis is a great opportunity to consider assisted living.
+Check out our blog, When to Move to Memory Care – The Window of Opportunity, to learn more about the benefits of moving to assisted living early on in the dementia journey.

 6. Assess the home’s safety and arrange for repairs or renovation

 This is a good time to walk through the home and take note of any accessibility challenges or any upgrades required for safety.
 Are the bathrooms and kitchens age-friendly?
 Consider how to simplify maintaining the household and decrease the risk of falling, wandering or other safety issues.
+Weigh the costs of home repairs/improvements with the cost of an already established safe apartment in assisted living.
+You may be surprised with how much you spend making an existing home safe compared to moving into assisted living.

 7. Explore preferred long-term care choices